navneet-codes/calculator-clone/README.md

-# calculator-clone
-I have cloned calculator in this Repository using HTML &amp; CSS.
+# I have cloned calculator in this Repository using HTML &amp; CSS.